Blog

 The Upper Texas Coast offers the best spots for birding during Spring Migration and birding festivals for avid and novice birders.
 We encourage you to grab your favorite birding gear, clean your binoculars, pack your field guide and download that favorite app.
 Spring migration begins in March and is in full swing from April to early May.
 Plus, in this region, you’ll see history along the way.

-Let’s get started in Jefferson County at Sea Rim State Park.
+Next on your list should be Sea Rim State Park.
 The Park offers 5.2 miles of Gulf shore and 4,000 acres of marshlands.
 The Texas Parks and Wildlife website includes a Birds Checklist for the Spring.
 The park checklist lists abundant, common, uncommon, occasional, and rare birds seen at the park.

 Another stop for your list is McFaddin National Wildlife Refuge.
 This park is popular for wildlife photography, is open daily, and is free.
 Check the US Fish & Wildlife Service website for updates on the park.
 Another park to add to your list is the Anahuac National Wildlife Refuge.
 The park provides a bird checklist in the visitors’ center (open on weekends) and at the office during regular business hours.
 The staff recommends Woodlot Trail and Willows Trail for this time of year which is attractive to migrating birds for their water drip.